Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Probation to Confirmation

-Probation to confirmation is a process in HR where an employee who has been hired on a probationary basis is evaluated, whether they meet the requirements of the job and are a good fit for the organization.
+Probation to confirmation is a process in HR where an employee who has been hired on a probationary basis is evaluated, whether they meet the requirements of the job and are a good fit for the organisation.

-Depending on the policies of the organization, this evaluation period can last anywhere from several weeks to several months.
+Depending on the policies of the organisation, this evaluation period can last anywhere from several weeks to several months.
 During this time, the employee’s performance and behavior are closely monitored, and they may receive ongoing feedback and support.

 If the employee successfully completes the probationary period, they may be confirmed as a permanent member of staff with all rights and benefits that come with it.